Protecting your eyes in the tanning bed – here’s why it matters

 Safety tips to remember:

-- Always wear protective goggles – even during short sessions,
+1. Always use protective goggles – even during short sessions

-- Ask for a disinfected or a new pair,
+2. Ask for disinfection or a new pair

-- Check for CE and UV400 markings on the goggles,
+4. Check for CE and UV400 markings on the goggles

-Consider purchasing your own personal pair of protective goggles.
+5. You may consider purchasing your own protective goggles.

 The role of the salon: education, hygiene and responsibility